Multi-party computation enables secure polynomial control based solely on secret-sharing: SECRET SHARING AND QUANTIZATION

 This work mainly builds on $(2,n)$ secret sharing schemes.
 A procedure to create secret shares is given in Algorithm~\ref{algo:ss}.
 To encrypt a secret $s$ from a fixed finite number range $\mathbb{N}_{Q} \coloneqq \{0,\dots,Q-1\}$, in this additive secret sharing protocol based on~\cite{Araki2016, Mohassel2018}, $n$ random numbers $s_j \in \mathbb{N}_{Q}$, referred to as components, are drawn uniformly at random with the constraint that $\sum_{j=1}^n s_j \mod Q = s$.
+This is achieved by the first and second line of code in Algorithm~\ref{algo:ss}.
 Then, the share of Party $p_j$ consists of the tuple $\overline{(s_j)} \coloneqq (s_\ell|\ell \neq j)$.
 The respective shares are secretly transferred to the $n$ participating parties.
 Therefore, each party holds all components of the secret except for the component with the same index as the party.
 This yields a $(2,n)$ secret sharing scheme which will be used for further computations.
 We see that by combining the shares of at least two parties, the secret can be fully reconstructed, since the combined shares contain all components $s_j, j\in \{1,\dots,n\}$.
-However, each individual share does not reveal any information about the secret, since its components were generated uniformly at random.
-Thus, each possible secret is equally likely and each share is indistinguishable from another randomly generated tuple.
+However, each individual share does not reveal any information, since its components were generated uniformly at random and are independent of the secret.
+Thus, given only one share, each possible secret is equally likely and each share is indistinguishable from another randomly generated tuple.
 Therefore, this kind of secret sharing is perfectly secure~\cite{Araki2016}.
 By $\secret{s} = (s_1, s_2,\dots,s_n )$ we denote the tuple of components $s_j$ of the secret sharing of $s$.
-Hereafter, when incrementing an index $j$ from a set $ \{1,...,n\} $, we define the successor of $j=n$ to be $j+1=1$.
+Whenever we increment indices from a set $ \{1,...,n\} $ in the following, the successor of $n$ is $1$.
+Hereafter, when incrementing an index $j$ from a set $ \{1,...,n\} $, we define the successor of $j=n$ to be $j+1= 1$.